Edge Developer Platform

 Namespace

-The Namespace (namespace) is the basic unit of Data Isolation in Edgeone Pages KV.
-Each namespace can be seen as an independent database.
-Data Non-interference exists between different namespaces.
+A namespace is the basic unit of data isolation in Edgeone Pages KV.
+Each namespace can be regarded as an independent database, and the data between different namespaces do not interfere with each other.
 An account can create 10 namespaces.

 Key-Value Pair

-A Key-Value Pair is a structure of User Coarse Data, where each data item consists of two parts: Key and Value.
-The Key is a unique identifier, User Identification Value, and the Value is the data associated with the Key.
+A Key-Value pair is a structure for users to store data, where each data item consists of two parts: a Key and a Value.
+The Key is a unique identifier that identifies the user Value, and the Value is the data associated with the Key.

 Variable Name

-Variable name is the Runtime Environment Variable Name defined when binding the project with the namespace.
-Before using namespace data, the namespace must be bound to the Edgeone Pages project.
-The Binding Relationship between namespace and project is Many-to-Many, and different Runtime Environment Variable Names are used to distinguish them during binding.
+The variable name is the runtime environment variable name defined when binding a project and a namespace.
+Before using the namespace data, it is required to bind the namespace and the Edgeone Pages Project first.
+The binding relationship between the namespace and the project is many-to-many, and different runtime environment variable names are used to distinguish usage during binding.

 Quick Start